srikanthdannarapu/docker-kubernetes-google-cloud/README.md

 You will be using containerizing (using Docker) and deploying a variety of projects to Kubernetes Clusters.
 These projects are created with  Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.

-## What you'll learn
-- You will Learn the Fundamentals of Kubernetes from Zero, no previous experience required
-- You will learn to deploy Spring Boot Microservices to Kubernetes Clusters on Google Cloud.
-- You will learn the Basic Kubernetes Concepts - Pods, Replica Sets and Deployment
-- You will learn the Basics of Docker - Images, Repository and Containers
-- You will learn the important Kubernetes commands
-- You will understand the Kubernetes Architecture
-- You will learn to use Kubernetes to Manage Your Clusters
-- You will learn the basics of Microservices
-- You will use Kubernetes Declaratively with YAML Configuration
-- You will learn to expose your Kubernetes Deployments with Services and Ingress
-- You will learn to use Kubernetes Config Maps and Secrets
-- You will make Zero Downtime Releases with Kubernetes
-- You will learn to Create Kubernetes clusters with Master Node and Nodes
-- You will learn to deploy Spring Boot Web Applications and Rest API to Kubernetes
-- You will become an expert on the Kubernetes command line tool - kubectl
-- You will play with Docker, Docker Compose and Kubernetes
-- You will use Persistent Storage with Kubernetes - PV and PVC
-- You will implement Service Discovery, Centralized Configuration, Distributed Tracing and Load Balancing for microservices deployed in Kubernetes
-- You will implement different Auto Scaling approaches with Kubernetes
-- You will use Google Stackdriver for Tracing, Error Reporting and Logging
-- You will integrate Spring Boot Microservices on Kubernetes with Istio
-- You will perform Blue Green Deployments and Canary Deployments with Istio
-- You will integrate Kiali, Graphana and Prometheus with Istio and Kubernetes
-- You will implement Distributed Tracing for Spring Boot Microsevices with Istio and Jaegar
-- You will use Helm to Automate Microservices Deployment on Kubernetes
-- You will Join 300,000 Learners having AMAZING LEARNING Experiences with in28Minutes

 ## Requirements
 - You have an attitude to learn while having fun :)